Call (302) 853-2853

 Is ceramic coating worth the extra cost?

-At $75-$125 per foot, ceramic coating is a significant investment - but for most boat owners, yes.
-It provides 12-24 months of protection versus 2-3 months for wax, drastically reduces maintenance time, and protects against UV, salt, and oxidation.
+My Standard Thor package at $3,500 (25' boat) or Standard Kraken at $3,800 is a significant investment - but for most boat owners, yes.
+Thor provides 12-18 months of protection and Kraken provides 12-24 months, versus 2-3 months for wax.
+It drastically reduces maintenance time and protects against UV, salt, and oxidation.
 When you factor in reduced maintenance costs and better resale value, it often pays for itself.
+I go deeper on the pros and cons in my ceramic coating guide.

 Do you offer payment plans for large jobs?